On reduction and normalization in the computational core: Surface and Weak Factorization

-and the two sequences have the same number of $\betac$ steps.
+and the two sequences from $M$ to $\oc V$ have the same number of $\betac$ steps.

-\section{Returning a value}
+\section{Returning a Value}

-In this section we focus on \emph{values}, which are the terms of interest in CbV $\lam$-calculus.
-Recall that for weak reduction, values are exactly the normal forms of closed terms, \ie of \emph{programs}.
-In a computational setting, we are interested in knowing if a term $M$ \emph{returns} a value, \ie if $M\redlc^* \oc V$ for some value $V$.
+In this section we focus on \emph{values}.
+They are the terms of interest in the CbV $\lam$-calculus.
+Also, for weak reduction there, closed values are exactly the normal forms of closed terms, \ie of \emph{programs}.

-If $M$ returns a value, is there a \emph{deterministic} reduction which is guaranteed to return a value?
+In a computational setting such as $\lc$, we are interested in knowing if a term $M$ \emph{returns} a value, \ie if $M\redlc^* \oc V$ for some value $V$, noted $M \Downarrow$ (the computation $\oc V$ is sometimes called a \emph{returned value}, in that it is the coercion of a value $V$ to the computational level).
+Since a term may be reduced in several ways and so its reduction graph can become quite complicated, it is natural to search for deterministic reductions to return a value.
+Hence, the question is: if $M$ returns a value, is there a \emph{deterministic} reduction (called \emph{evaluation}) from $M$ that is guaranteed to return a value?
 The answer is positive.
-In fact, there are two such reductions: $\wredbc$ and $ \Root{\betac\sigma} $, as we see in \Cref{thm:return-value}.
-Recall that $\mapsto_{\bs} \eq (\mapsto_{\betac} \cup \mapsto_{\sigma})$, indicating the relations which are directly obtained by orienting the monadic laws ($\redbc$ and $\reds$ are their contextual closure).
+In fact, there are two such reductions: $\wredbc$ and $ \Root{\betac\sigma} $ (\Cref{thm:return-value} below).
+Recall that $\mapsto_{\bs} \eq (\mapsto_{\betac} \cup \mapsto_{\sigma})$ is the union of two rules without any contextual closure.

+Thanks to their simple reduction graph, deterministic reductions are quite useful in particular for proving negative results such as showing that a computation cannot return a value.